yoannchb-pro/jimg/README.md

 ## Canvas

-Cunstom the canvas.
+Custom the canvas.
 Can be an instance of document canvas or nodejs canvas package.

 ```js
 jimg({